Ferry to Delos

 Passengers traveling by ferry to Delos reach a rocky island in the Aegean Sea, which was considered to be the birthplace of God Apollo and Goddess Artemis!

 What makes it unique is the fact that no other island in the whole world has that number of archeological monuments and antiquities.
 It’s considered such a sacred place that no one has ever been born or died on that island.

-Delos has at total area of 6.85 square kilometers and a central hill runs along the entire island.
+Delos has a total area of 6.85 square kilometers and a central hill runs along the entire island.
 It’s populated only by 24 inhabitants most of them being the staff of the archeological site and the museum.
 Ferry routes to Delos are daily from Mykonos and the duration of the trip is 30 minutes.
 During high season, boats from Tinos and Naxos offer the service as well.

 Schedules & Prices Delos

-Use above real-time booking engine and get all current ferry schedules and prices for Delos!
+Choose your departure port and date and get all current ferry schedules and prices for Delos!